banner

 Advertisement

-PFAS, formally known as perfluoroalkyl and polyfluoroalkyl substances, are compounds found in household and food-industry products like nonstick pans, plastic containers, and fast-food packaging.
+PFAS, or perfluoroalkyl and polyfluoroalkyl substances, are found in household and food-industry items like nonstick pans, plastic containers, and fast-food packaging.
+Concerns are rising over PFAS potentially contaminating foods and affecting health.

-· Use stainless steel, cast iron, glass, silicone, or ceramic products and containers rather than nonstick and plastic alternatives.
+• Use stainless steel, cast iron, glass, or silicone containers instead of nonstick or plastic.

-· Remove takeout food from its packing promptly and avoid reheating takeout food in its original packaging.
+• Transfer takeout food out of its packaging promptly and avoid reheating it in the original packaging.

 This article was originally published in the September 2024 issue of alive magazine.